Newport, Abergavenny and Hereford Railway: Relations with the LNWR

 The NA&HR was worked by the LNWR, but that company, led by Mark Huish, often adopted aggressive tactics.
 In an attempt to seize control of the entire route from Shrewsbury to Newport, the LNWR (through the Birkenhead Railway), refused goods traffic between Birkenhead and Wolverhampton unless taken by way of Stafford, a circuitous route.
 This disagreement became serious and the NA&HR suspended the working arrangement with the LNWR from 1 October 1854, and brought in the railway contractor Thomas Brassey and Company.
 The LNWR continued to loan carriages and other rolling stock.
 Brassey could not bring sufficient engine power to work the line efficiently, and the NA&HR decided to work the line themselves; they did so, effective from 1 January 1855.
-A the end of March 1855 the LNWR summarily withdrew their rolling stock, and for some time the NA&HR was in considerable difficulty, losing business as a result.
+At the end of March 1855 the LNWR summarily withdrew their rolling stock, and for some time the NA&HR was in considerable difficulty, losing business as a result.

 The breakaway from the LNWR led to difficult times for the NA&HR, and it formed an alliance with the Oxford, Worcester and Wolverhampton Railway.
 The two companies pooled resources to complete a third line, the Worcester and Hereford Railway, then under construction but experiencing difficulties.
 The OW&WR was undoubtedly the senior partner in this alliance, the NA&HR having relatively limited financial resources.
 It took powers to subscribe £37,500 to the Worcester and Hereford Railway.